Hodapp87/automata_scratch/README.md

 ## Abstractions

-- Encode the notions of "generator which transforms an existing list of boundaries", "generator which transforms another generator"
 - This has a lot of functions parametrized over a lot of functions.
 Need to work with this somehow.  (e.g. should it subdivide this boundary? should it merge opening/closing boundaries?)
-- Work directly with lists of boundaries.
-The only thing I ever do with them is apply transforms to all of them, or join adjacent ones with corresponding elements.

 - Some generators produce boundaries that can be directly merged and produce sensible geometry.
 Some generators produce boundaries that are only usable when they are further